Vchitect/VBench/sampled_videos/README.md

 ## How are Files Structured in Google Drive?

-### 1. Sub-Folder Organization (LaVie, ModelScope, CogVideo, VideoCrafter-0.9, Show-1, VideoCrafter-1)
+### 1. Sub-Folder Organization (LaVie, ModelScope, CogVideo, VideoCrafter-0.9, Show-1, VideoCrafter-1, Open-Sora, VideoCrafter-2.0)

 For these models,
 - (1) The `per_dimension` zip contains 11 subfolders corresponding to videos sampled for evaluating different dimensions.